 Help for Simulink Real-Time — When you double-click this block, the Simulink Real-Time roadmap page is displayed.
 You can access the Simulink Real-Time documentation with this block.

 When you double-click one of I/O block groups, the sublibrary opens, displaying a list grouped by manufacturer.
-Double-clicking one of the manufacturer groups then displays the set of I/O device driver blocks for the specified I/O functionality (for example, A/D, D/A, Digital Inputs, Digital Outputs, and so on).
+Double-clicking one of the manufacturer groups displays the I/O device driver blocks for the specified I/O functionality (for example, A/D, D/A, Digital Inputs, and Digital Outputs).

 When you double-click one of the blocks, a Block Parameters dialog box opens, allowing you to enter system-specific parameters.
 Parameters typically include